 - 1. Conduct strengths and needs analysis, including the development of a student feedback process to inform the continuous improvement of a caring, inclusive and culturally responsive environment. - 2.
-Provide professional development for all staff members about nurturing the whole child. - 3.
-This Focus Plan provides the lens through which we plan and evaluate programs and developments at Richards School.
-We are committed to building strong partnerships with families as we do this work it truly takes a village to provide our children with the best!
+Provide professional development for all staff members about nurturing the whole child.

+The Guiding Principles and Focus Plan provide the lens through which we plan and evaluate programs and developments at Cumberland School.
+As we work with your children we value the partnerships we build with families and we believe that these partnerships increase the effectiveness of our efforts.